Specialties

 - Describe measures for the primary and secondary prevention of leg ulcers (CR3)

-- List investigations that should be performed in patients with leg ulcers and explain how these will help with patient management (CR3)
+- Learn the investigations that should be performed in patients with leg ulcers and explain how these will help with patient management (CR3)

 - Discuss the treatment options for a patient with chronic leg ulcers including a) management of the underlying cause b) dressings and bandaging and c) skin grafting (CR3)